Mike Ford Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Rays pitching staff ranks 11th in the league.

-- The Rays' 3.60 team ERA ranks second across all league pitching staffs.
+- The Rays have the fourth-ranked team ERA among all MLB pitching staffs (3.66).

-- Rays pitchers combine to allow 87 total home runs at a clip of one per game (to rank 11th in baseball).
+- Rays pitchers combine to allow 88 home runs (one per game), the 10th-fewest in baseball.

-- Glasnow (2-1 with a 4.45 ERA and 45 strikeouts in 30 1/3 innings pitched) makes the start for the Rays, his seventh of the season.
+- Bradley makes the start for the Rays, his 12th of the season.
+He is 5-4 with a 4.58 ERA and 73 strikeouts through 53 2/3 innings pitched.

-- The righty last appeared on Sunday against the Kansas City Royals, when he tossed five innings, allowing one earned run while giving up four hits.
+- The right-hander last appeared on Wednesday against the Arizona Diamondbacks, when he threw four innings, allowing six earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.